Portfolio - Joseph Hatcher - Tech Helper, Game Developer, & Voice Actor

 This game was for the Nintendo DS and later Windows for prototyping.
 It was along the same vein as Brain Age except it focused strictly on drawing certain types of things or people.

 Joseph pitched this game to many publishers but nothing came to fruition.
 He then decided to develop it himself for Windows.
-This project is postponed for now.
+This project was postponed in 2009, but is now in early alpha builds for web browsers and Windows.

 Mockup of the Drawspace/Drawcade NDS UI: